This article was refreshed on November 15, 2021 to reflect recent research and information.

-While it's important to limit foods that can increase cholesterol, you can also help your heart health by incorporating ingredients that can actively lower your LDL cholesterol or raise levels of HDL cholesterol.
-Here are a few of our favorites:
+While it’s important to limit foods that can increase cholesterol, you can also help your heart health by incorporating ingredients that can actively lower your LDL cholesterol or raise levels of HDL cholesterol.
+Here are a few favorites to add to your plate:

+Have you been eating more chocolate during the pandemic?
+Depending on the type of chocolate, it may have some health benefits.
 Studies have shown that eating dark chocolate can help your heart in many ways.
-Not only can it help improve blood flow and blood pressure, it may also improve overall cholesterol levels.
-The antioxidants in the dark chocolate can help reduce the amount of LDL cholesterol buildup in the blood.
+Not only can it help improve blood flow and blood pressure, but it may also improve overall cholesterol levels.
+The antioxidants in dark chocolate can help reduce the amount of LDL cholesterol buildup in the blood.

 More recent studies have shown that combining dark chocolate with almonds can also help reduce levels of LDL cholesterol.